skip to Main Content

 You took out $100,000 in student loans.
 At the time, you were a teenager just trying to decide on a career path.
 You figured you would land a high-paying job with your college degree and then you could easily pay the loans back.

 It did not pan out.
-Your degree isn’t as useful in the real world as you thought it would be, and your job doesn’t pay you enough to make ends meet, let alone pay back the student loans.
+Your degree isn’t as useful in the real world as you thought it would be, and your job doesn’t pay you enough to make ends meet, let alone pay back student loans.
 You’re thinking about declaring bankruptcy.
-Can your student loans be part of it?
+Can your student loan be part of it?

 Typically, they cannot.
 Even if your bankruptcy filing goes through successfully, you still owe that money.
 Granted, it may become more affordable if you get rid of some of your other debt, but the student loans remain.